 What does due diligence mean for H&M Group?

-To be effective, due diligence requires collaboration and engagement in a transparent and honest way at company, industry and government levels.
-And in the long run, good due diligence has the potential to bring about change for the most vulnerable people and communities.
+To be effective, due diligence requires collaboration and engagement with our stakeholders and business partners in a transparent and honest way.
+To tackle more complex or structural issues at industry or national levels, we need to engage with other actors and through public affairs.
+In the long run, good due diligence has the potential to bring about change for the most vulnerable people and communities.

 Our due diligence process

-- Embed responsible business conduct into policies and management systems.
+1. Embed responsible business conduct into policies and management systems.

-We regularly update our standards and policies to ensure they remain valid and relevant. - Identify and assess adverse impacts in operations, supply chains and business relationships.
+We regularly update our standards and policies to ensure they remain valid and relevant.

+We use global and local procedures to continuously identify risks.
+Our teams located in production countries ensure we are up to date with local context and any changes.
 Our own employees, our business partners, plus employees working for suppliers in our value chain, can raise a grievance.
 Those received from production countries are often solved with our collaborating partners, such as unions.
-Tools such as our Global Framework Agreement with IndustriAll and IF Metall help to ensure peaceful resolution of grievances. - Cease, prevent or mitigate adverse impacts.
+Tools such as our Global Framework Agreement with IndustriAll and IF Metall help to ensure peaceful resolution of grievances.

 We continuously track several programs.
 For example, our work with wages.
-Read more about our work in this area here. - Communicate how impacts are addressed:
+Read more about our work in this area here.

-We have reported on our sustainability work since 2002 and publish all the reports on our website. - Provide for, or cooperate, in remediation where appropriate.
+We have reported on our sustainability work since 2002 and publish all the reports on our website.

 Our stakeholder partnerships and dialogues help us identify potentially adverse impacts to ensure we work in a preventative way.
 Our collaborative approach is key to ensure lasting positive change.